vishnupriya2801/face-recognition/README.md

 # Face recognition

-Classifying images of the AT&T Fcaedataset using kers in python
+Classifying images of the AT&T Fcae dataset using keras in python